 A corona motor is a form of electrostatic motor.
-It's also sometimes called an atmospheric motor when it's run off of atmospheric elecricity.
+It's also sometimes called an atmospheric motor when it's run off of atmospheric elecricity (more on that below.)

 A corona motor is a form of electrostatic motor that consists of an even number of needles or blades, called electrodes, surrounding a disk or cylinder (see diagram below.)
 The disk or cylinder is made of an electrically insulating material, like plastic for example.
 For improved performance, an electrically conductive material lines the inside of the cylinder.
 The electrodes are charged alternately with different polarities: one is negative, the next is positive, the next is negative, then positive, and so on.
 They're kept charged and given a steady stream of current by some high voltage source.
 One set of electrodes may be at high voltage negative and the other at high voltage positive, or one may be at high voltage (negative or positive) and the other at Earth ground potential.